Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 his fact could not have escaped the attention of the poet.
 As a direct descendant

-that he could not free mankind -- his brothers -- from their misery through authority of earthly monarchy but only by the fulfilment of his divine mission.
-The
+knew that he could not free mankind -- his brothers -- from their misery through authority of earthly monarchy but only by the fulfilment of his divine mission.

-the Jewish people alone, will be redeemed.
+not the Jewish people alone, will be redeemed.
 Then he discovers that the people do not understand his teaching.
-He will do everything in his power to ensure that at
+He will do everything in his power to ensure that

 he picture of Jesus of Nazareth presented above can only become clear to us if we

-dramatist, if we want to discover his intentions.
-Then we will not misjudge the similarities and differences between the historically-perceived figure of Jesus of
+the dramatist, if we want to discover his intentions.
+Then we will not misjudge the similarities and differences between the historically-perceived figure of Jesus

 cleansed and redeemed of all alexandrine, Judaic, roman and despotic disfiguration, sublime Redeemer without